Pecan Pralines Recipe

 What’s the difference between pralines and brittle?

-The main difference between praline and brittle is their texture and how they’re made.
+The main difference between praline and brittle is the texture and how they’re made.
 Pralines are softer and more creamy giving them a melt-in-your-mouth texture.
 On the other hand, brittle is crunchy and hard, made by cooking sugar to a higher temperature to create a candy that crunch when you bite into it, and it’s usually mixed with nuts like peanuts or almonds.
 So, while both are sweet and nutty, pralines are rich and soft, and brittle is crisp and crunchy!

 What causes pralines not to harden?